-The National Guidelines for Medication-Assisted Treatment of Opioid Dependence cover the use of methadone, buprenorphine, buprenorphine/naloxone and naltrexone all in one guideline.
-This document replaces previous full and abbreviated guidelines for these medications.
+- The National Guidelines for Medication-Assisted Treatment of Opioid Dependence covers the use of methadone, buprenorphine, buprenorphine/naloxone and naltrexone.
 Information on the assessment of opioid withdrawal, including the Subjective Opiate Withdrawal Scale (SOWS), the Objective Opiate Withdrawal Scale (OOWS) and the Clinical Opiate Withdrawal Scale (COWS) is included in Appendix 2.

-This document can be used as a checklist of steps to be taken when patients are inducted into medication-assisted treatment with methadone or buprenorphine formulations.
+This document can be used as a checklist of steps to be taken when patients are inducted into medication-assisted treatment with methadone or buprenorphine formulations by accredited prescribers.

 - Buprenorphine/naloxone (Suboxone®) Prescriber Initial Medical Assessment Checklist (PDF 612KB)

-This document can be used as a checklist of steps to be taken when patients are being initiated into medication-assisted treatment with Suboxone®.
+This document can be used as a checklist of steps to be taken when patients are being initiated into medication-assisted treatment with buprenorphine/naloxone (Suboxone®).

 - Methadone and Buprenorphine Programs - Patient Agreement (DOC 29KB)